 Al Humphreys Interview 14/3/20

-Alastair Humphreys is a lot of things – adventurer, marathon runner, public speaker, relentless outdoor advocate, microadventurer.
+Alastair Humphreys is a lot of things – adventurer, marathon runner, author, public speaker, relentless outdoor advocate, microadventurer.
 He has cycled round the world, crossed deserts and frozen ‘wastes’ (I can’t imagine it being a waste), rafted, biked, run and walked and continues to do so.

 When I was doinh Walk for Aoife 4 years ago he helped me with advice and also agreed to be interviewed by me.
 This is the first ever interview I did so it is occasionally a bit ropey, if I’m honest, and I’ve sat on this for 18 months until finally deciding that there was enough value in it not to scrap it completely.

 Alastair is a guy who can give great perspective given the experiences he’s had and was easy to talk to.
 His mission to bring outdoor adventure and a different way of looking at the outdoors has, in part inspired my sleeping out regularly through this past winter and I notice the difference in my general well being, especially when it came to the winter blues this year.